stevedsun/stevedsun.github.io/content/posts/2022/2022-5-8_lexer_design.md

 }
 ```

 That's all logic for parsing a section.
-To parse key/value pair is the same process, just note to make parser know which state it is and save values between whitespace or `\n`, you can see the code at [the github repo](https://github.com/stevedsun/go-fluentbit-conf-parser/blob/master/parser.go).
+Parse key/value pair is the same process, just note to make the parser know which state it is and save values between whitespace or `\n`, you can see the code in [the Github repo](https://github.com/stevedsun/go-fluentbit-conf-parser/blob/master/parser.go).

 ## Conclusion